emptyewer/CMPyMOL/README.md

 =====
 "python CMPyMOL.py"

-The above command will automatically invoke the PyMOL executable and the user is led through the rest of the program with a series of pop-up windows.
+This command will automatically invoke the PyMOL executable and the user is led through the rest of the program with a series of pop-up windows.

 Software
 ========